-Join Michael Lehman for an in-depth discussion in this video Coding MoodLightZ, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Coding MoodLightZ, part of Android App Development: Internet of Things.

 - We just saw a demo of how MoodLightZ runs.…Let's make sure we got our Watch and our software…on the the phone set up so that we can go ahead…and do the same thing, we build it in Android Studio.…So the way you do, setting up your Watch for development,…is the same way that you did on your phone.…You go to the About screen, you open up About,…you scroll down to the Build number…and you tap on the Build number seven times.…I've already done that on this particular Watch, of course.…

 But that's how you do it, same way you did it…on your phone, you go to About…and tap on the Build number seven times.…Once you've done that, you'll now see…a set of Developer options on your Watch…and when you open those up, you'll see two other things.…One of them is ADB debugging, so you have…to tap that to enable it, like I've done here.…And once you've enabled ADB debugging,…then you can tap on Debug over Bluetooth…to enable that, then you go to the Android Wear app…on your phone, which you will see over here…on the right hand window, click on…

 - Exploring the Internet of Things